kowainik/relude/README.md

 4. **Minimalism** (low number of dependencies).
 We don't force users of `relude` to stick to some specific lens or text formatting or logging library.
 If possible, `relude` tries to depend only on boot libraries.
-   [Dependency graph](relude-dependency-graph.png) of `relude` can give you clearer picture.
+   The [Dependency graph](relude-dependency-graph.png) of `relude` can give you a clearer picture.
-5. **Convenience** (e.g lifted to `MonadIO` functions, more reexports).
-Despite minimalism, we want to bring common types and functions (like `containers` and `bytestring`) into scope because they are used in almost every application anyways.
+5. **Convenience** (e.g. functions lifted to `MonadIO`, more reexports).
+Despite minimalism, we want to bring common types and functions (like `containers` and `bytestring`) into scope because they are used in almost every application.
 6. **Provide excellent documentation.**
    + Tutorial
    + Migration guide from `Prelude`